 Assessing Wrongful Trading

-If an Official Receiver reports that the director is guilty of wrongful trading, it is likely that the director will have to pay an amount to the insolvent company.
-The director can also be disqualified from being a company director for up to 15 years and face other fines and penalties.
+If an Official Receiver (OR) reports that the director is suspected of wrongful trading (continuing to trade into insolvency), the director could face charges, including being held personally liable for some of the corporate debt.
+The director can also be disqualified from being a company director for up to 15 years.

 The only defence to wrongful trading is the “every step” defence – where the director can show that he/she took every step possible to minimise the loss to the company’s creditors before the company’s insolvent liquidation.